wojtekgoo/wojtekgoo.github.io/_posts/2022-01-01-A_Primer_On_Windows_Drivers.md

 Windows I/O Manager takes the standard API request or IOCTL and builds **I/O Request Packet (IRP)** to describe the I/O request to kernel-mode components and determine which device should process the request.
 IRP is a kernel structure used to represent I/O request as it moves around the kernel system.
 It has all the information that the driver needs to perform a given action on an I/O request.
 <br>
 So when a program issues a request to a device, an IRP is created in kernel space to reflect that request.
+In summary, an IOCTL is a particular user-mode type of "miscellaneous" request to a device driver.
+An IRP is a kernel-mode data structure for managing all kinds of requests inside the Windows driver kernel architecture.[^5]

 ![IRP structure](/assets/img/windbg_irp_structure.png)
 _IRP structure_